 Israel is told what to do to avoid being unclean

-This section uses the words unclean and uncleanness exactly 100 times, and the word clean 34 times, if we add in cleansed, cleansing, etc. then the total count for words derived from clean is 157.
+This section uses the words unclean and uncleanness exactly 100 times, and the word clean 34 times, if we add in cleansed, cleansing, etc. then the total count for words derived from clean is 157 (I am a scientist by trade and love a good bit of number crunching).
 In 5 chapters that is a lot, 2.8% of the section word count!

-While it is not always good to just count the number of words, and then see which is the most frequent, it is interesting to see that the word unclean is used three times as much as clean.
+While it is not always good to just count the number of words, and then see which is the most frequent (although it is often helpful for identifying the theme of a passage), it is interesting to see that the word unclean is used three times as much as clean.
 Not all of these times are able to telling Israel how to prevent uncleanliness, but a large portion are.

 You may find it tiresome to read about all the unclean animals, and what Israel can and cannot eat/touch, but the fact that we have a whole chapter dedicated to this shows how careful and meticulous God is about his instructions to Israel.
 They are left in no doubt about what to do to maintain their cleanliness, e.g.: